Matrix3600/clang-cross/README.md

 This is a simple and lightweight project for making a cross-compilation toolchain with the Clang compiler, and the gnu or musl C library.

-The released toolchains (compilers) run on Linux x86_64.
+The released toolchains (compilers) run on:

+- Linux x86_64
+- Linux ARM64

 ## Supported targets